 The goal is always to instill in each dog the behaviors, skills and traits needed to be successful in their service.
 From specialized therapy dog training in Phoenix, AZ to picking up and carrying items for injured owners, Bruce’s commitment to training helps your service dog succeed.

 - Autism support dogs

 If your dog is set to become a service animal, make sure it gets the training it needs to succeed in its role.
-Contact Bruce Lincis today at 602-295-6800 for more information about service dog training for both dogs and owners!
+Contact Bruce Lincis Dog Training today at 602-295-6800 for more information about service dog training, aggressive dog rehabilitation, puppy training, and more for both pets and owners!

 The length of the sessions can vary from one hour to several hours depending on what we are doing with the training.